Marriage Separation Agreement (Free Forms and Templates)

 Division of shared responsibilities

-The court will, in most cases, only consider a marriage separation agreement if both parties deem it as being fair.
-Therefore, the marriage separation agreement must clearly outline how the responsibilities will be shared between the couples.
+The court will, in most cases, only consider the agreement if both parties deem it as being fair.
+Therefore, it must clearly outline how the responsibilities will be shared between the couples.

 The agreement must establish how the following will be shared: